fbpx

 Highlights of The Hurlers

-The Pipers: A short walk from the main circles, you’ll find two outlying stones known as The Pipers, said to be musicians turned to stone along with The Hurlers.
+• The Pipers: Located a short walk from the main circles, these two outlying stones are steeped in local legend, thought to be musicians petrified along with the hurlers.

-Rillaton Barrow: Nearby, this Bronze Age burial mound was the site of a significant archaeological find – a gold cup that is now in the British Museum.
+• Rillaton Barrow: Near the circles, this Bronze Age burial mound was the site of a significant find—a gold cup now displayed in the British Museum.

 Planning Your Visit